What is the difference between SayWeather Pro2 and SayWeather PRO+ ?

 Do you have a list or map of airports that have installed SayWeather?

-This link and map below show SayWeather installations in north America.
-If the airport publishes to the internet, a web link is provided to view real-time and historical weather data.
+Click this map link or click on the map below to see SayWeather installations.
+Click on any airport in the map to check if the airport publishes weather data to the internet.
+If so, a web link is provided to view real-time and historical weather data from that airport.

 Do I need to pay sales tax?